 The program will make reasonable attempts to contact applicants to schedule meetings, collect documentation, or obtain other information necessary.
 If the program has made three (3) consecutive unsuccessful attempts to contact an applicant with no follow up contact from the applicant, the applicant will be sent a Non-Responsive Notice.
 Contact attempts should be made using different methods of communication and at different times of the day/week.
 The Non-Responsive Notification provides contact information for the Program, advises the applicant of the next steps in the application process and notifies the applicant that he must contact the program or complete an action within fourteen (14) days of the date of the letter.
 If the applicant fails to contact the program or complete the action within the fourteen (14) days allowed, the application will be closed.
+This also applies to non-responsive applicants who are required to move out temporarily or permanently from the property in order for the Program to start repairs, reconstruction or demolition work and fail to do so in the time required.

 Likewise, after the program makes three (3) unsuccessful attempts to collect missing documentation, applicants will be sent a Missing Documents Notification.
-This notice informs applicants of which documents are outstanding and advises the applicant to provide the Program the missing documents within fourteen (14) days.
-Failure to provide the Program the missing documents within the fourteen (14) day period may result in closure of the application due to the non-responsiveness of the applicant.
+This notice informs applicants which documents are outstanding and advises the applicant to provide the Program the missing documents within fourteen (14) days.
+Failure to provide the missing documents within the fourteen (14) day period may result in closure of the application due to the non-responsiveness of the applicant.